-Hay fever: Tips to help ease the sneeze
+Hay fever: Seven tips to help ease the sneeze

 Spring has sprung.
 But if your eyes water at the thought of pollen here’s some tips to help get you through the sneezing season.